isnakie/CyberSecurityGPT/README.md

 ## Security Features to-do

-Include a pipeline which automates security checks of dependencies to make sure all libraries are up-to-date (Utilize Apache Common Collections or similar)
+Include a pipeline which automates security checks of dependencies to make sure all libraries are up-to-date (Utilize Apache Common Collections or similar) to help assist in creating OSS bill of materials (SBOM): Syft by Anchore, cdxgen by OWASP, and Tern by VMware.

 ---